 Frequently Asked Questions

-Diapers and pet waste are not accepted in Barrie's organics program because the processing facility does not accept these materials; they are difficult and costly to process.
+Diapers are not accepted in Barrie's organics program because the processing facility does not accept these this material; they are difficult and costly to process.

 Residents can dispose of up to two clear bags of diapers per week for free at the landfill, with a maximum weight of 20kg/bag, from May 1 to October 31 each year.